 I always make sure to stuff my wallet, ID, boarding pass, watch, keys, and any other every day item into one of the compartments in my backpack so that I always know where to find them.

 This is especially true if you are traveling during a hectic time with a lot of people because that is typically when items are lost or stolen.
+If you do end up losing an item, here are tips for dealing with the TSA lost and found.

 Getting through airport security can be a bit stressful and even intimidating for some people.
 But if you follow the steps on this checklist, you will know exactly what to expect and be prepared for just about any situation that could arise.